• Why Do Companies Use Pigging Systems?

 • How Fast Do Pigs Travel Through Pipes?

-The HPS research team has measured the average speed of an HPS pig at 40.56 mph, or 18.14 m/s.
+The HPS research team measured the average speed of an HPS pig at 40.56 mph, or 18.14 m/s.
 However, the speed at which pigs travel through pipe lines depends on the product, pressure, process, pipe diameter, pipe length and a number of other factors.
 Many people are surprised by how fast pigs travel through pipes.
 Most pigging operations last just a few seconds, sometimes even fractions of a second.
-This makes the whole pigging process extremely quick, minimising interruption to operations.
+This makes the whole pigging process extremely quick, minimising interruptions to operations.

 • At What Stage in a Process is Pigging Used?